 Djibouti is a tiny nation in the Horn of Africa that shares borders with Eritrea, Ethiopia, and Somalia.
 It is a famous tourist destination due to its beautiful beaches and unique marine life.
 If you live in the UAE and want to visit Djibouti, you must first obtain a tourist visa.
 In this essay, we’ll go through how to apply for a Djibouti tourist visa from Dubai.

-The first step in applying for a Djibouti tourist visa from Dubai is to visit the official website of the Djibouti Embassy in the UAE.
+The first step in applying for a Djibouti visa from Dubai is to visit the official website of the Djibouti Embassy in the UAE.
 Once on the website, go to the visa application area and download the tourist visa application form.
 Fill in the relevant data carefully and properly, making sure you attach all essential papers.

 A valid UAE residency visa with at least three months’ validity is one of the required papers when applying for a Djibouti tourist visa.
 A copy of your passport, recent passport-sized pictures, and a confirmed return ticket are also required.
 You may also be required to present a hotel reservation confirmation, travel itinerary, and proof of financial resources to cover your costs in Djibouti.